mariakotouza/ARGP-Tool/README.md

 TRIP is a software framework that provides analytics services on NGS Data, implemented in [R Shiny](https://shiny.rstudio.com/).

+## Update Feb 2021

+For the latest version of the tool, please follow the link available through the [bio.tools registry entry](https://bio.tools/TRIP_-_T-cell_Receptor_Immunoglobulin_Profiler), as this repository is not being actively maintained.

 ## Installation

 #### R Shiny packages